mattermost/mattermost-developer-documentation/site/content/integrate/apps/structure/call/_index.md

 ## Request

 When a call is performed, a POST request will be made to the endpoint defined in the call.
-The call will include a JWT in the `Mattermost-App-Authorization` header.
+The call will include a JSON Web Token (JWT) in the `Mattermost-App-Authorization` header.
 The Acting User's ID is included in the request by default.

 The data structure of a call request ({{<newtabref title="godoc" href="https://pkg.go.dev/github.com/mattermost/mattermost-plugin-apps/apps#CallRequest">}}) is described in the following table: